 - under development by ThromboGenics

-In April 2018 BioInvent’s partner ThromboGenics announced initial data from a Phase l/ll, single-masked, multicentre study to evaluate the safety and efficacy of two dose levels of THR-317 for the treatment of diabetic macular edema.
+In April 2018 BioInvent’s partner ThromboGenics announced initial data from a Phase l/ll, singlemasked, multicenter study to evaluate the safety and efficacy of two dose levels of THR-317 for the treatment of diabetic macular edema.
 ThromboGenics reported initial data for the anti-VEGF treatment naive group (n=40) up to Day 90; 30 days after the last intravitreal (IVT) anti-PlGF administration.
 The primary focus of this study was safety outcomes.
 THR-317 was safe and well tolerated.
-No dose-limiting toxicities or relevant safety events were reported at either dose level.
+No doselimiting toxicities or relevant safety events were reported at either dose level.
+Later in April 2018 ThromboGenics initiated a Phase II study with THR-317 in combination with ranibizumab (Lucentis®, Novartis).
+The study will evaluate the efficacy and safety of the combination.

-In July 2017 the cooperation agreement from 2004 was renegotiated.
-Under the amended arrangement, ThromboGenics gains full and exclusive ownership of THR-317 for development and commercialization in all non-oncology indications.
-ThromboGenics will continue to carry all costs for the development of THR-317 in non-oncology indications, and BioInvent is entitled to five percent of the project’s economic value.
+ThromboGenics carries all costs for the development of THR-317 in non-oncology indications, and BioInvent is entitled to five percent of the project’s economic value.

 Patents for the antibody have been granted in Europe, the US, Japan and several additional countries, and patent applications are pending in further countries.